Glossary of Common Terms

 Assisted outpatient treatment (AOT):

-The practice of providing community-based mental health treatment under civil court commitment as a means to (1) motivate an adult with mental illness who struggles with voluntary treatment adherence to engage fully with their treatment plan, (2) focus the attention of treatment providers on the need to work diligently to keep people engaged in effective treatment, and (3) divert individuals into treatment without ordering them into a hospital.
+The practice of providing community-based mental health treatment under civil court commitment as a means to (1) motivate adults with mental illness who struggle with voluntary treatment adherence to engage fully with their treatment plan, (2) focus the attention of treatment providers on the need to work diligently to keep people engaged in effective treatment and (3) divert individuals into treatment without ordering them into a hospital.
 This option is a less restrictive, less expensive, and more humane form of “commitment” than inpatient commitment.

 Auditory hallucinations: